ohld/igbot/README.md

-# Instabot with Stories support
+# Instabot with Stories and Location support

 Instagram promotion and SMM scripts.
 Forever free.
 Written in Python.